A Definitive Guide to Emollients, Humectants and OcclusivesAugust 01, 2022

-In order to choose the best moisturizer for your skin, it’s important to understand the difference between them.
+In order to choose the best moisturizer for your skin and to treat dry skin effectively, it’s important to understand the difference between these terms.
 To help, we’re breaking down the difference between the three types of moisturizers, ahead.

 Why It’s Important to Moisturize Your Skin